 Boy, was I wrong.

 It got a whole worse before it got better

-Weeks turned to months and I began bracing myself at pick up time.
+Weeks turned into months and I began bracing myself at pick up time.
 Not only did my daughter not want to talk, she also was the most challenging she’d ever been.
 She would scream, pinch her brother, and sometimes even hurl the contents of her backpack towards the front of the car.
 When I say, ‘worse’ I mean it was bad.

 When I pick her up, I learned to tread very lightly.
 I give her some crackers or a cheese string to eat right away.
 I stopped asking about her day and wait until she starts talking about it.
 Now I know I need to take her lead.